Mtmtmtk/ASPIA/README.md

 # ASPIA - Acoustic Signal Processing Introductory Application
-This application is a part of the MSc project, developed by Motoki Saito, MSc in Audio and Music Technology, University of York.
+This application is a part of the MSc project, developed by Motoki Saito, a student of MSc in Audio and Music Technology at University of York.

 ## What it does

-- Allows you to execute acoustic signal processing functions using the [OpenAIR](https://www.openairlib.net/) database.
+- Allows you to execute acoustic signal processing functions using the [OpenAIR](https://www.openairlib.net/) database without troublesome coding processes.
+- Lets you learn the mathematical approaches of acoustic signal processing.

 ## What it looks like